Can the Buffett Indicator Effectively Measure Crypto Market Valuations?

 What is the Buffett Indicator?

-The Buffett Indicator (or the ratio of The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it... to GDP) is a valuation used to determine if the aggregate stock market is relatively cheap or expensive at a given point in time.
+The Buffett Indicator (or the ratio of market capitalization to GDP) is a valuation used to determine if the aggregate stock market is relatively cheap or expensive at a given point in time.

 The idea behind the indicator is that the value of a company’s share price will follow the rise and fall of the nation’s economic production.
 The Buffett Indicator is a longer-term model, as the stock market can remain far away from reasonable valuations for extended periods.
 The indicator is named after famed investor Warren Buffett, chairman and CEO of Berkshire Hathaway, who is known for buying and holding investments for decades at a time.